-The terms of the Class I directors are scheduled to expire on the date of the upcoming Annual Meeting.
-Based on the recommendation of the nominating and corporate governance committee of the Board of Directors, the Board of Directors' nominees for election by the stockholders are two of the current Class I members: John McDonough and Harry Wilcox.
-If elected, each nominee will serve as a director until the annual meeting of stockholders in 2018 and until his successor is duly elected and qualified, or until his earlier death, resignation, or removal.
-Alan Crane, a current Class I member, is not standing for re-election and will no longer serve on our Board of Directors following the Annual Meeting.
+The terms of the Class III directors are scheduled to expire on the date of the upcoming Annual Meeting.
+Based on the recommendation of the nominating and corporate governance committee of the Board of Directors, the Board of Directors' nominees for election by the stockholders are three of the current Class III members: Stanley Lapidus, John Cumming and David Elsbree.
+If elected, each nominee will serve as a director until the annual meeting of stockholders in 2020 and until his successor is duly elected and qualified, or until his earlier death, resignation, or removal.

 The names of and certain information about the directors in each of the three classes are set forth below.
-There are no family relationships among any of our directors or executive officers.
+There are no family relationships among any of our directors or

-It is intended that the proxy in the form presented will be voted, unless otherwise indicated, for the election of the Class I director nominees to the Board of Directors.
+It is intended that the proxy in the form presented will be voted, unless otherwise indicated, for the election of the Class III director nominees to the Board of Directors.
 If any of the nominees should for any reason be unable or unwilling to serve at any time prior to the Annual Meeting, the proxies will be voted for the election of such substitute nominee as the Board of Directors may designate.

-Nominees for Class I Directors
+Nominees for Class III Directors

-The names of the nominees for Class I directors and certain information about each as of April 20, 2015 are set forth below.
+The names of the nominees for Class III directors and certain information about each as of April 20, 2016 are set forth below.

+Director

-Director Name Positions and Offices Held with T2 Biosystems Since Age Harry Wilcox Director 2011 60 John McDonough Chief Executive Officer, President and Director 2007 55
+Name Positions and Offices Held with T2 Biosystems Since Age

+Stanley Lapidus Director 2008 67

+John W. Cumming Director 2014 71

+David Elsbree Director 2014 69